hamelsmu/hamel-site/index.md

 I'm a data scientist specializing in Machine Learning and Machine Learning Infrastructure, with a focus on making tools for data scientists.
 I am a staff ML Engineer at GitHub, and have previously held ML roles at [Airbnb](https://www.airbnb.com/) and [DataRobot](https://www.datarobot.com/).

 I'm currently on secondment from GitHub to work at [fast.ai](https://www.fast.ai/about/) full time.
-My current focus is on infrastructure, developer tools, DevOps, and software engineering.

 ### Open-Source Projects